 I’ve been in Japan a long time, and I’ve seen Western men’s ideas change and twist over all that time.
 Weird thing is, I didn’t come in with a lot of them.
-I just thought the country looked cool because of the trains, mountains, orderliness.
-I swear up and down I have basically no special interest in Japanese women.
+I just thought the country looked cool because of the trains, mountains, orderliness, development, and fantastic food.
+I came because it was different and I could make something of a living.
+I swear up and down I had no special interest in Japanese women.

-But in about 3 months it changed, based on… reality.
+But in about 3 months, it changed, based on… reality.
+Based on what I really saw.
 I’m not putting myself on a higher ground here.
-I think it’s totally cool to know what you want.
-However, when what you want is based on fantasy, you’re being stupid.
+It’s great to know what you want.
+But when what you want is based on fantasy, you’re being immature and simplistic.

 If you’re going to be dating Japanese women, you need to understand the truth about some of the stereotypes and misconceptions about the women that you are going to meet.
 The most common ones are: